openconfig/reference/rpc/gnmi/gnmi-specification.md

 ##### 3.5.1.5.3 POLL Subscriptions

-Polling subscriptions are used for on-demand retrieval of data items via long-lived channels.
+Polling subscriptions are used for on-demand retrieval of data items via long-lived RPCs.
 A poll subscription relates to a certain set of subscribed paths, and is initiated by sending a `SubscribeRequest` message with encapsulated `SubscriptionList`. `Subscription` messages contained within the `SubscriptionList` indicate the set of paths that are of interest to the polling client.

 To retrieve data from the target, a client sends a `SubscribeRequest`  message to the target, containing a `poll` field, specified to be an empty `Poll` message.
 On reception of such a message, the target MUST generate updates for all the corresponding paths within the `SubscriptionList`.
 Updates MUST be generated according to [Section 3.5.2.3](#3523-sending-telemetry-updates).